tractor12.jpg

 * “Dig your own hole: A Glimpse at Urban Development in Gurgaon”, Part Three -

-Newsletter no.7 – October 2007
+/// Newsletter no.7 – October 2007 ///

-* “Working in the grave of Hauz Rani, a textile factory hidden in the cellar” – report from a textile worker, published in FMS no.229, July 2007.
+Report from a textile worker, published in FMS no.229, July 2007.
 Ghost factories manufacture clothes for bigger companies in Gurgaon and Okhla, clothes which are then exported.
 In June/July 2007 some piece workers went on strike and enforced a piece rate increase.

-* “Working at Nutan Printers” – longer report of a print worker in the south of Delhi, published in FMS no.229, July 2007.
+Longer report of a print worker in the south of Delhi, published in FMS no.229, July 2007.
 The print-shop’s main client is the central government, the workers work 35 1/2-hours shifts.

-* “Injured!” – a mother tells about how a company tried to get rid of her son after he had been badly injured at work, published in FMS no.229, July 2007
+A mother tells about how a company tried to get rid of her son after he had been badly injured at work, published in FMS no.229, July 2007

-* “How to punish some and spread fear amongst thousands”, Local Automobile Industry Part Seven – A longer, sketchy overview on the situation at Honda Scooters and Motorcycles India (HMSI) factory in Gurgaon, from the repression in summer 2005 to the wildcat strike in September 2006 to the situation of workers hired through contractors today
+A longer, sketchy overview on the situation at Honda Scooters and Motorcycles India (HMSI) factory in Gurgaon, from the repression in summer 2005 to the wildcat strike in September 2006 to the situation of workers hired through contractors today

 * “Not yet special enough: Special Economic Zones, Part Four” -